-Unlike his predecessors, Caligula possessed no qualification to administer a great empire beyond distinguished lineage.
+Unlike his predecessors, Caligula possessed no qualification to administer a great empire beyond his distinguished lineage.
 He descended from both branches of the Julio-Claudian imperial family.
 Surviving the family purges of his great uncle Tiberius was perhaps his greatest recommendation.
 But, as the son of a much-loved general, he started out well-liked.

-Historians credit Caligula with ruling well for the first seven months of his reign.
+Historians credit Caligula with ruling well for the first few months of his reign.
 He granted bonuses to the military, ended treason trials, and mounted lavish entertainments for the general public.
 Also listed among his popular early accomplishments – exiling ‘spintriae’, young male sex workers from Rome.
 No one explains why that proved popular so perhaps it’s merely a personal prejudice of Roman historian Suetonius.

 Contemporaries of Caligula described him as insane and oversexed.
 They accused him of sleeping with other men’s wives during dinner parties and then returning to the table and ranking the women’s performances.
 Apparently very bad form, even for the dissolute Roman aristocracy.

 However, contemporary reports focus on heterosexual indiscretions.
 Later writers, including Suetonius, born almost 30 years after Caligula’s death, seem to have gilded the lily somewhat.